 6.29 Loop control variable abuse [TEX]

-With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability as described in ISO/IEC 24772-1 subclause 6.29 does not apply to Ada.
+With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability as described in ISO/IEC 24772-1:2024 6.29 does not apply to Ada.
 Ada defines a for loop where the number of iterations is controlled by a loop control variable (called a loop parameter).
 This value has a constant view and cannot be updated within the sequence of statements of the body of the loop.

 6.30 Off-by-one error [XZH]